suchintannit/Assignment_Devops/README.md

 <h1>A Two Tier Application Consisting of a PHP Frontend and a MYSQL Backend Running on Individual Containers.</h1>

 <h4>1.
 Creating the backend.sh to automate the backend.
-The backend runs a mysql-server container and hosts the Table that stores data from the frontend.The script installs docker in the backend instance and runs the mysql-server container fromdockerhub.
+The backend runs a mysql-server container and hosts the Table that stores data from the frontend.The script installs docker in the backend instance and runs the mysql-server container from dockerhub.
 Then, running the mysql script using docker exec creates the backend.</h4>
   <h5>MYSQL Script - https://github.com/suchintannit/Assignment_Devops/blob/main/db-sql.sql</h5>

 ```